• Skip to main content

 Summary

-• kiseki – 奇跡 (きせき) : a noun meaning ‘miracle’ in Japanese.
+• kiseki – 奇跡 (きせき) : a noun meaning a ‘miracle’ in Japanese.
 This can also work as plural.
-These two kanji characters literally mean ‘unusual sign’.
-This literal interpretation is not completely in line with the meaning, but still very close, I think.
-Miracles are often unusual and leave some signs.
+These two kanji characters literally mean ‘unusual signs’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+Unusual signs sometimes hint the existence of miracles.

 Hope my explanations are understandable and helpful for Japanese learners.